gate-computer/gate/run/container/SECURITY.md

     of the container binary itself: it looks for the "executor" and "loader" files in the same directory where it is located.
 The write permissions of the directory and the binaries should be limited.
-(Note that executor and loader don't need capabilities, and should actually be executable by the identity used inside the container.)
+(Note that executor and loader don't need capabilities, and they need to have more relaxed read and execution permissions.)

   - Systemd and D-Bus.